What does a Operations Specialist do?

 - Bachelor's degree in Business Administration, Operations Management, or a related field.

-- Proven experience in an operations management role.
+- Proven experience in an operations management or similar role.

 Is becoming a Operations Specialist a good career path?